LiorTahulian/react-app-project/README.md

 In order to use my project you have to install MongoDB.
 Then follow these steps:

-1. Open the terminal, go to "/server", and write
+1. Open the terminal, go to "/server", and write:
 ```
 npm i
 ```
 to get all the required libraries.

-2. Write
+2. Write:
 ```
 npm run dev
 ```